Housing: Rethinking the space we need to live | DW | 18.01.2022

 Although collective living is as old as housing itself, she adds, it is experiencing a re-emergence today.

 Another trend that has gained traction in recent decades, partly in response to environmental and affordability concerns, is the tiny house movement.
-Berlin-based architect Van Bo Le-Mentzel founded the NGO Tiny House University in 2015 to create cheap tiny houses with 10 square meters.
-But while he thinks it's a good idea for people to downsize, even he stresses that tiny spaces are not the answer.
+Berlin-based architect Van Bo Le-Mentzel founded the NGO Tiny House University in 2015 to create cheap, 10-square meter tiny houses with.
+While he thinks it's a good idea for people to downsize, even he stresses that tiny spaces are not the answer.

 "But if you want to make sure that 7 billion people have access to a community space, of course the individual space needs to be smaller."